AsahiLinux/AsahiLinux.github.io/content/blog/2022/07/18-release-and-progress-report.md

 While most firmware is OS-tied, there is a small subset of System Firmware that is shared by all OSes.
 This includes the NVMe firmware (for obvious reasons), but also the SMC firmware and some Thunderbolt-related stuff.
 To maintain compatibility with older versions of macOS, however, Apple essentially pledges to never break backwards compatibility with older firmware, so we should be safe.

 And we would’ve been… were it not for bugs!
 Indeed, m1n1’s NVMe driver had no issues with the updated firmware, and worked right out of the box.
 U-Boot’s, however, was not so lucky.
-That version had taken a Clever ShortcutTM, and it turned out that the new firmware wasn’t quite happy with our little trick.
+That version had taken a Clever Shortcut™, and it turned out that the new firmware wasn’t quite happy with our little trick.
 Meanwhile, the Linux SMC driver had an outright one-line bug that went unnoticed with the old firmware, but was causing the new SMC firmware to crash.

 We have now pushed updated linux-asahi, u-boot, and m1n1 packages, so if you want to try out the new betas, make sure you do a pacman upgrade first!
 If you’ve already upgraded to the beta and got stuck with an unbootable Asahi system, follow the steps [here](https://github.com/AsahiLinux/asahi-installer/issues/100#issuecomment-1162376171) to recover.